OscarValerock/PowerQueryFunctions/README.md

 ### Contributing guidelines
 1. Make sure to add the corresponding credits to your code.
 Plagiarism will not be tolerated.
 2. **Document your functions,** for this you can use the file  [M_FxDocTemplate.pq](https://github.com/OscarValerock/PowerQueryFunctions/blob/main/M_FxDocTemplate.pq "M_FxDocTemplate.pq")
 3. Do not duplicate code.
-Example:  if you have a better date table, upgrade the existing instead of creating a new one.
+For example, if you have a better date table, upgrade the existing one instead of creating a new one.
 4. Comment your code.
 5. Have fun! 🎉

+### Naming convention.
+When naming the function, keep meaningfulness and brevity in mind.

+The M script creates the entry based on the folder where the function is stored and its name.

+**Example:** A function named Join in the folder Table will appear as **Table.Join**

+This means there is no need to add the group (folder) of the function to its name.

 ## Other libraries
 Below, you will find other handy PowerQuery libraries: